Kirontech-Project/.github/profile/README.md

 # Project: Fraud, Waste and Abuse in Health Insurance
-This project is a MathSys 2021-22 MSc group project at University of Warwick.
+It is a MathSys 2021-22 MSc group project at University of Warwick.

 ## Resources
 ### Papers